legendarycode3/31-days-Of-reactjs-course/README.md

    EG. Lets say you mistakely mispelled something when writing code in VSCode.
    VSCode will not show you the error, but eslint will indentify the error for you when you install it, the extension. </br>
-   A good tool that highlights problem in our javascript tool.
+   A good tool that highlights problem in our javascript tool. eslint.config.js  Is a config file used to define the rule s and settings for ESLINT. </br>